Hayley Warner: 2009–2022: Australian Idol & songwriting

 In 2015, Warner was an APRA Music Awards Nominee for Pop Work of the Year and was selected for the exclusive APRA AMCOS SongHubs in Los Angeles.

 After penning multiple hits for various artists around the world, Warner found it vital to find her own voice and write about the stories of her own life.
-In 2015, she released her highly anticipated new single, "Closure".
+In 2015, she released "Closure".

+2022–present:I Think I Saw the Moon

+In April 2024, Warner released the EP I Think I Saw the Moon.
+It featured five singles released between 2022 and 2024.
+The EP was made at Warner's house with her friend Tom Jordan.
+Warner said "As the EP evolved, we wrote all those songs in a row and never wrote anything else.
+It was only those five songs.
+Our strike rate was insane, and we knew we were on to something."